6ZLeo/WareHouseManagementSys/README.md

-# WareHouseManagementSys
+# WarehouseManagementSys
-The basic version of warehouse management system, co-engineered by TEAM DECENTRALIZATION
+The basic version of warehouse management system, co-engineered by TEAM DECENTRALIZATION.